ricallinson/deuce/README.md

 	    	"home": "<span>{{key}}</span>"
 		};
 	});

+## Customize

+__YUI3 Offline__ attempts to provide sensible defaults.
+However, if these do not meet your requirements here are some options that may help you.

+### init.yml & init.json

+You can provide either an "init.yaml" or an "init.json" in the your application directory root.

+	./app
+		init.js
+		/lib
+			/my-yui-module.js
+			/not-yui.js

+If __YUI3 Offline__ encounters one at server start it will use the values defined there in place of the defaults.
+Below are the currently supported key.

+	# The URL to use for loading YUI
+	url: "./yui/yui/yui.js"

+	# The "YUI.GlobalConfig" that will be used
+	yui:
+	    debug: true
+	    combine: false
+	    base: "./yui/"

+	# Arrays to hold strings that you want in either
+	# the <head> or <body> tags of the html page
+	html:
+	    head:
+	        - "<title>YUI Offline</title>"
+	    body:
+	        - "<!-- YUI Offline -->"

 ### index.html

-Unless an "index.html" file is found in the application directory, __YUI3 Offline__ will generate one for you.
+Unless an "index.html" file is found in the application directory root, __YUI3 Offline__ will generate one for you.
 It uses default settings that can be overridden via configuration found in either a "init.yml" or "init.json" file.

 	<html>
 	    <head>